 A critical requirement for a project like this is a strategic partnership between vendor and client.
 The cyber landscape is constantly evolving, so it’s critical to partner with a cybersecurity company that will provide long-term support for software, outstanding customer service and a high level of expertise.
 The value provided by Forescout’s OT network monitoring tool has assisted them in implementing an enterprise-wide risk mitigation strategy.
 This case study in OT cybersecurity risk management is an excellent model for how the collective oil & gas industry can reduce cyber and operational risk.

-To learn more about how OT network monitoring empowers cybersecurity and risk managers in the oil & gas industry with better visibility, check out the case study below or visit us at booth #308 during the API Cybersecurity Conference.
+To learn more about how OT network monitoring empowers cybersecurity and risk managers in the oil & gas industry with better visibility, check out the case study below.